 In North Carolina, the purpose of divorce is to dissolve or terminate a marriage.
 Without competent divorce or separation counsel, divorce can have a devastating impact on:

-To obtain a divorce in North Carolina, you must be separated continuously for at least one year before filing for divorce by living in different residences with the intent to live separate and apart.
+To obtain a divorce in Monroe, North Carolina, you must be separated continuously for at least one year before filing for divorce by living in different residences with the intent to live separately and apart.
 Proof of fault is not required.
 Any claims for post-separation support, alimony, or equitable distribution must be made or reserved before the granting of absolute divorce or you risk those claims being barred.

-For help with your divorce, you should meet with an experienced Monroe divorce attorney to review your situation.
+For help with your Monroe, NC divorce, you should meet with our experienced Monroe divorce attorneys to review your situation.

 Grounds for Divorce

-To obtain a divorce in North Carolina, you must be separated continuously for at least one year before filing for divorce by living in different residences with the intent to live separate and apart.
+To obtain a divorce in Monroe, you must be separated continuously for at least one year before filing for divorce by living in different residences with the intent to live separately and apart.
 Proof of fault is not required.
 This can make things easier on a couple divorcing because you do not need to allege and then prove abandonment, infidelity, or another fault-based ground.

 Untangling Your Finances